YOU ARE A POWER PLANT!

 What kind of contest would you suggest – how high can you make it go, how much power you can put in in one minute, etc.

-For an event like yours where people will be walking by, I would suggest a contest where there are prizes for getting past a certain number on the meter, based on age.
+For an event where people will be walking by, I would suggest a contest where there are prizes for getting past a certain number on the meter, based on age.
 For example, young kids who get past 75 watts get some sort of prize, and adults who get past 100 watts get a prize.
-This is relatively easy to achieve, so use your discretion on numbers.
+This is relatively easy to achieve, so use discretion on numbers.
 I would avoid letting older kids and adults attempt to set a record for watts generated, because although the bike is stable, it’s not meant to be used at very high speeds repeatedly.
 It has a safety shut off , if it goes too fast or the user is generating more than 300 watts.
 The best option is to give people a prize based on how long they can keep the watts being generated above a certain level.
 This encourages them to settle into a rhythm.

 This article shows a few different ways you can use it.